Lithium Extraction Methods

 • Lithium Extraction from Hectorite Clay

-Extensive research has been conducted to develop clay processing techniques for extracting lithium, including leaching with acid, alkaline, chloride, and sulfate, water disaggregation, and hydrothermal treatment.
-However, none of these methods have proven economically viable for extracting lithium from clay.
+Extensive research has been conducted in developing clay processing techniques for lithium extraction, including leaching with acid, alkaline, chloride, and sulfate solutions, water disaggregation, and hydrothermal treatment.
+However, none of these methods have proven economically viable for extracting lithium from clay on a large scale.

-Key Challenge: So far, no method has proven economically viable for large-scale lithium production from clay.
+Key challenge: So far, no method has been commercially viable for large-scale lithium production from clay.

 • Lithium from Unconventional Ores (e.g., Lepidolite & Petalite)